Home Loan Experts

 JPs can be found in any country that’s a member of the Commonwealth of Nations (also known as the British Commonwealth).
 They are typically listed on a Justices of the Peace (JP) Register.

-Alternatively, you can go to any Australian Consulate, where you’ll be able to get your mortgage documents witnessed by an authorised person.
+Alternatively, you can go to any Australian Consulate, where you’ll be able to get your mortgage documents witnessed by an authorized person.

 Countries that are included in the Commonwealth include Antigua and Barbuda, Australia, Bahamas, Bangladesh, Barbados, Belize, Botswana, Brunei, Cameroon, Canada, Cyprus, Dominica, The Gambia, Ghana, Grenada, Guyana, India, Jamaica, Kenya, Kiribati, Lesotho, Malawi, Malaysia, Maldives, Malta, Mauritius, Mozambique, Namibia, Nauru, New Zealand, Nigeria, Pakistan, Papua New Guinea, Rwanda, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Seychelles, Sierra Leone, Singapore, Solomon Islands, South Africa, Sri Lanka, Swaziland, Tanzania, Tonga, Trinidad and Tobago, Tuvalu, Uganda, United Kingdom, Vanuatu and Zambia.